traefik/traefik/docs/user-guide/examples.md

 Traefik generates these certificates when it starts.

-If a backend is added with a `onHost` rule, Traefik will automatically generate the Let's Encrypt certificate for the new domain.
+If a backend is added with a `onHost` rule, Traefik will automatically generate the Let's Encrypt certificate for the new domain (for frontends wired on the acme.entryPoint).

 ### OnDemand option (with HTTP challenge)